 Once approved, the loan will be disbursed either directly to your bank account or provided in cash, depending on the financial institution

-To secure the best deal on a gold loan, consider the following tips:
+To secure the best deal on a gold loan value per gram, consider the following tips:

-Shop around and compare loan offers from various lenders to ensure you get the best value for your gold.
+Compare loan offers from various lenders to ensure you get the best value for your gold.
 Pay attention to factors such as processing fees, appraisal charges, and early payment penalties, as these contribute to the overall cost of borrowing.
-You can easily compare these details when you search for gold loans on Bajaj Markets.
+You can easily compare these details when you search for gold loans on a financial marketplace like Bajaj Markets.

 When applying online, you can quickly compare interest rates from different lenders.
 Some lenders may be open to negotiation, giving you the opportunity to secure a lower interest rate.